d-aleksandrov/AS-texturepacker/README.md

 My app packing images (.png) in big atlas and save that from atlas image and XML atlas.

-This is furst version and first github commit.
+This is first github commit.
 Coming soon